tjcdeveloper/EndlessATCAirports/final/EU/FIN/EFOU_readme.md

+# Oulu Airport

+- Located in northern Finland

-Oulu Airport located in northern finland most flights are from stockholm/helsinki
+- Most flights are from Stockholm and Helsinki

-# Already Working
+## Already Working

- - sids to the south
+- SIDs to the south

- - stars from the south
+- STARs from the south

+## WIP

-# wip sids and stars from the north(rarely used cause all traffic to the airport is from the south)
+- SIDs and STARs from the north (rarely used, since all traffic to the airport is from the south)